askuratovsky/money-json-rates/README.md

 # JsonRates

-This gem extends Money::Bank::VariableExchange and gives you access to the current exchange rates using jsonrates.com api
+This gem extends Money::Bank::VariableExchange of gem [money](https://github.com/RubyMoney/money) and gives you access to the current exchange rates using jsonrates.com api

 ## Features